isometimescode/coopcontrol/README.md

 Required Updates:

 1. `latitude` and `longitude`: These need to be set to wherever you are.
 See (http://www.latlong.net/) if you don't know yours.
 2. `pin_lights` and `pin_door`: Depending on how you wired your Pi, you may have different pins than I used.
-These are the _wiringPi pins_ and not the GPIO or other pins.
+These are the _BCM pins_ and not the GPIO or wiringpi pins.
 See (http://wiringpi.com/pins/) for more information.
+Note that this is so the code can be run as a non-root user.
+See setup above for wiringPi.

 Optional Updates: